Patricia S. Bainter, MD

 - Find a local Eye Doctor in your town

-An ophthalmologist will ask several questions about the symptoms, both in the eye(s) and the rest of the body (for example, about painful joints, weight changes, skin rashes, fatigue, and other symptoms may help the doctor diagnose an underlying illness that may be associated with uveitis.
+An ophthalmologist will ask several questions about the symptoms, both in the eyes and the rest of the body.
+For example, the presence of painful joints, weight changes, skin rashes, fatigue, and other symptoms may help the doctor diagnose an underlying illness that may be associated with uveitis.
 The doctor will also need a detailed history of any existing medical conditions and family history of medical disorders.

-Cyclitis (intermediate uveitis) presents as white blood cells floating in the clear material just behind the iris (the vitreous) and collections of cells on the surface of uveal tissues behind the iris.
-Similarly, choroiditis presents as cells in the vitreous and uveal tissue, but further posterior (towards the back of the eye).
-An ophthalmologist will likely need to dilate the patient's eyes and use special examination techniques to visualize this.
+Cyclitis (intermediate uveitis) appears as white blood cells floating in the vitreous and collections of cells on the surface of uveal tissues behind the iris.
+Choroiditis appears as cells in the vitreous and uveal tissue but further posterior (toward the back of the eye).
+An ophthalmologist will need to dilate the patient's eyes and use special examination techniques to visualize this.
 Pictures of the back part of the eye using OCT, fluorescein angiography, or other technologies can also be helpful in assessing the extent of a posterior uveitis.

 Additional tests might include laboratory evaluation of a small sample of aqueous or vitreous liquid from the eye, blood tests, and/or X-rays.
 These tests take time.
-Therefore, usually a treatment plan is initiated based on a clinical judgment before the cause can be definitively identified.
+Therefore, a treatment plan is usually initiated based on a clinical judgment before the cause can be definitively identified.

 Get breaking medical news.